Why does the snow squeak underfoot? What is snow and why is it white? Why does snow squeak underfoot in cold weather?

 Why is snow white?

 As described above, snow is a formation of various small crystals.
 In the body of a snowflake, among the crystals, there is also air.
-When a certain amount of snow is compressed, it becomes denser, the entire composition of the air is displaced, and the crystals of snowflakes break against each other.
-P When rubbed and broken, the crystal emits a sound that is perceived by the human ear as a crunch or creak.
+When a certain amount of snow is compressed, it becomes denser, the entire composition of the air is displaced, and the crystals of the snowflakes break against each other.
+P When friction and fracture occurs, the crystal produces a sound, which is perceived by the human ear as a crunch or creaking.
 This noise is not always heard.

-Snow creaks.
-In very frosty weather, its creak can be heard for several tens of meters.
-What caused this phenomenon?
-Why do sounds get louder and weaker as the temperature changes?
+The snow creaks.
+In very frosty weather, its creak can be heard several tens of meters away.
+What causes this phenomenon?
+Why do sounds either get stronger or weaker when the temperature changes?

-It turns out that the creak is a consequence special structure snow, and when the temperature rises / falls, this structure changes and sounds are formed already different.
+It turns out that the creaking is a consequence special structure snow, and with an increase/decrease in temperature this structure changes and different sounds are formed.

-Scientists have studied in detail the process of formation of snowflakes.
-Evaporating water from the Earth's surface in the form of steam rises into the atmosphere, where it cools and concentrates into droplets, forming rain clouds.
+Scientists have studied in detail the process of snowflake formation.
+Water evaporating from the Earth's surface in the form of steam rises into the atmosphere, where it cools and concentrates into droplets, forming rain clouds.

-With significant cooling, microscopic droplets, in contact with dust particles, freeze, forming six-pointed crystals.
+With significant cooling, microscopic drops, in contact with dust particles, freeze, forming six-pointed crystals.

-The six-pointedness of the main crystal of a snowflake is due to the peculiarity of the water molecule, due to which the angle between the rays can be only 120 ° or 60 °.
-But each of us, looking at a snowflake, saw how much more complex and beautiful its pattern is than an ordinary hexagon.
-The patterning is caused by the growth of other crystals on the main beams, with their own angles.
+The six-pointed nature of the main snowflake crystal is due to the peculiarity of the water molecule, due to which the angle between the rays can only be 120° or 60°.
+But each of us, looking at a snowflake, saw how much more complex and beautiful its design was than an ordinary hexagon.
+The patterning is caused by the growth of other crystals on the main rays, with their own angles.

 There are also snowflakes irregular shape.
-It was formed due to the constant movement of snow in air layers, where it either melts or crystallizes again, building up new rays on the deformed parts.
+It was formed due to the constant movement of snow in air layers, where it either thaws or crystallizes again, growing new rays onto the deformed parts.

-In the middle of the twentieth century, the Snow and Ice Commission, which is a department International Association scientific hydrology, adopted as the fundamental International Snow Classification.
-Pundits have divided all the snowflakes into ten large groups.
-Each could now be defined in one of the classes:
+In the mid-twentieth century, the Snow and Ice Commission, which is a department International Association scientific hydrology, adopted as the fundamental International Classification of Snow.
+Scientists have divided all snowflakes into ten large groups.
+Each could now be defined into one of the classes:

 — stars, or dendrites;